Junis, Lopez lead Royals past White Sox 5-2

 RENTERIA VIEW ON DEALS

-There’s a different feel as the improving White Sox, who lost 100 games last season, approach the trading deadline, according to manager Rick Renteria.
+There’s a different feel as the improving White Sox, who lost 100 games last season, approach the trading deadline, according to Renteria.
 “I think we’re in a different mode … We’re starting to settle down a little bit and starting to turn the corner in terms of who we are, in terms of acquisitions and/or moving players.

 “I think they’ve gotten better,” he said.
 “They’re scratching the surface of where they’re ultimately going to be, which may put us in a better position … as an organization moving forward.
 But, definitely a different situation.”